-We have divided perks into different sections, such as offense and defense, in this guide.
+I have divided perks into different sections, such as offense and defense, in this guide.
 Let’s start off with offense perks.

-The Deadshot perk increases your team’s damage with projectiles by 5%.
+- Deadshot: Increases your team’s damage with projectiles by 5%.
 This perk is unlocked at Mastery Level 2.

-With the Studied Perk, Velma will spawn with one piece of Evidence already collected.
+- Studied: Velma will spawn with one piece of Evidence already collected.
 It is unlocked at Mastery Level 8.

 Velma Unlockables And Costumes